aurelio-amerio/NNhealpix/docs/tutorial.rst

 use the library to perform a classification exercise.
 We are going to project handwritten digits on a sphere, and we will build a simple Convolutional Neural Network (CNN) to recognize digits.
-We will use Keras and the MNIST dataset.
+We will use tensorflow.keras and the MNIST dataset.

 Build training and validation sets
 ----------------------------------